 - How rent will be paid and an agreed-upon schedule of payment.

 States usually differ on key leasing and rental agreement issues.
-For example, some states may grant landlords a right of entry to the premises without first giving a tenant notice, while others may require landlords give forty-eight (48) hours notice before entering.
+For example, some states may grant landlords a right of entry to the premises without first giving a tenant notice, while others may require landlords to give forty-eight (48) hours notice before entering.

 To best protect your legal and financial rights, make sure you acquaint yourself with Alabama’s specific leasing requirements.
 Doing so could save you from entering into a potentially one-sided lease, and save you from hassle or future litigation.